-Description Path to the selected file.
-The folder type for the selected file.
+Field/Option Description File PathPath to the selected file.
+File Type The folder type for the selected file.
 You can select the file folder type from a large list of file types.
 Changing the folder file type does not change the file contents or its extension; it simply places the file in the specified Project view folder.
 For example, if you change the file type of a VHDL file to Verilog, the file retains its Verilog extension, but is moved from the VHDL folder to the Verilog folder.
-Name of the library which must be compatible with the HDL simulator.
-For VHDL files, the dialog box is the same as that accessed by Project->Set VHDL Library - see Set VHDL Library Command, on page 333.
-Date the file was last modified.
-The format for the path type: choose either Relative to Project (the default) or with an Absolute Path.
+Library Names Name of the library which must be compatible with the HDL simulator.
+For VHDL files, the dialog box is the same as that accessed by Project->Set VHDL Library - see Set VHDL Library Command, on page 337.
+Last modified Date the file was last modified.
+Save file The format for the path type: choose either Relative to Project (the default) or with an Absolute Path.